-I was tickled with how she was able to take the silly poems in the old Mother Goose to write her own poems with thoughts about Catholic saints, the Ten Commandments, and daily life at home and in church.
+She was able to take the silly poems in the old Mother Goose to write her own poems with thoughts about Catholic saints, the Ten Commandments, and daily life at home and in church.
 She did a really good job of re-creating the poems from a Catholic perspective.
-This is the kind of Catholic book our children need!

 Let us know what you think about it by leaving your comments at the bottom of this article.

 Nursery rhymes are fun, yet did you ever feel as if you wanted to correct the old Mother Goose rhymes?
 I did.
 I often felt that they were nonsensical and that I should have our children learn rhymes that were more useful in their lives or that would help them remember the catechism.
-Leane has "written the book" that's fun and also edifies children.
+Leane has "written the book".
+It's fun and also edifies children.

 I also remember hearing someone say that the old rhymes were based on political themes.
 That's a scary thought.
-What were they promoting to preschool or kindergarten children?
+What are they promoting to preschool or kindergarten children?